neddy1017/restaurany-API/README.md

 # restaurany-API
 restaurany API

 題目：Set up REST API Server that can power a Restaurant.
-Create Models and Relationships for the following objects Menu Item Order Customer
+Create Models and Relationships for the following objects
+1.Menu Item
+2.Order
+3.Customer

-The REST API should implement the endpoints that allows a Restaurant to： 1.Get all Menu Items, Customers, and Orders Start a new Order for a Customer 2.Add a Menu Item to an Order
+The REST API should implement the endpoints that allows a Restaurant to：
+1.Get all Menu Items, Customers, and Orders
+2.Start a new Order for a Customer
+3.Add a Menu Item to an Order
-3.Remove a Menu Item from an Order
+4.Remove a Menu Item from an Order
-4.Get all Menu Items on an Order Get all Orders for a Customer
+5.Get all Menu Items on an Order
+6.Get all Orders for a Customer

 *使用springboot+jdk 11.0.11+maven